Keenpoint/smart-circular/README.md

 };
 ```

 What if you wanted to remove circular references to the school object, to export it in JSON for example?
-Actual libraries that remove circular references remove them recursively, so you have have a strong chance to obtain the json :
+Actual libraries that remove circular references remove them recursively, so you have have a strong chance to obtain the json:

 ```javascript
 {